 How long will my oil last?

-As a guideline, the life of your oil will at least double using a FriPura filter.
+As a guideline, the life of your oil will at least double using FriPura.
 How much will I save?
 Typically, you’ll save around ⅓ of your current oil cost.

-How do I dispose of the used FriPura filter?
+How do I dispose of the used FriPura?